openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :alt: An example from TimeSync.
    :align: center

 For more information on TimeSync, including an online tutorial (for version 2 of TimeSync), go to: https://www.timesync.forestry.oregonstate.edu/tutorial.html.
-There you can register for an account and work through an online tutorial with examples and watch a recorded TimeSync training session.
+You can register for an account and work through an online tutorial with examples and watch a recorded TimeSync training session.
 You can also find the manual for version 3 of TimeSync here: http://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_doc.pdf, and an introductory presentation here: https://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_presentation.pdf.

 LandTrendr
 ++++++++++

-LandTrendr has much the same functionality as TimeSync, but runs in Google Earth Engine.
+LandTrendr has similar functionality to TimeSync, but runs in GEE.
 It was created by `Dr. Robert Kennedy <https://ceoas.oregonstate.edu/people/robert-kennedy>`_'s lab with funding from the US Forest Service Landscape Change Monitoring System, the NASA Carbon Monitoring System, a Google Foundation Grant, and U.S. National Park Service Cooperative Agreement.
 Recent contributors include David Miller, Jamie Perkins, Tara Larrue, Sam Pecoraro, and Bahareh Sanaie (Department of Earth and Environment, Boston University).
 Foundational contributors include Zhiqiang Yang and Justin Braaten in the Laboratory for Applications of Remote Sensing in Ecology located at Oregon State University and the USDA Forest Service's Pacific Northwest Research Station.

 From Kennedy, R.E., Yang, Z., Gorelick, N., Braaten, J., Cavalcante, L., Cohen, W.B., Healey, S. (2018).
 Implementation of the LandTrendr Algorithm on Google Earth Engine.
 Remote Sensing.
 10, 691.: